loading...

 Why Did I Only Get One Suggested Set?

 The recommendation algorithm needs flexibility to be able to come up with its suggestions.
-If you are using light weights (for example, on a biceps curl exercise), there may not be a lot of flexibility in what to recommend.
-Most gyms do not have a dumbbell between 25 and 30.
+If you are using light weights (for example, while doing lateral raises), there may not be a lot of flexibility in what to recommend.
+Most gyms do not have a dumbbell between 20 and 25 pounds.

-Unstoppable Gains works best with compound exercises (bench press, squat, dead lift, shoulder press, etc.), and other big movements where a range of weights and reps can be evaluated.
+Unstoppable Gains works best with exercises where a range of weights and reps can be evaluated.

 Why Did the App Suggest 147.5 Pounds For My Next Set?